 When your P&L says profitable but your bank account disagrees, the problem is almost never revenue.
 It's cost recognition — specifically, how and when job costs are matched to revenue on active projects.
 In construction, this is the WIP schedule.
 Most contractors under $25M don't have a real one.

-Lisa was competent.
-She reconciled bank statements on time, kept vendor files clean, and ran payroll without errors.
-But she was a bookkeeper — not a controller.
-She had no training in percentage-of-completion accounting, no framework for tracking work-in-progress, and no understanding that the numbers she was reporting to Mike were structurally wrong.
-This wasn't Lisa's fault.
-It was a systems failure — and it was costing Summit roughly $40,000 every single month.
+The bookkeeper, typically, is competent.
+She reconciles bank statements on time, keeps vendor files clean, runs payroll without errors.
+But she is a bookkeeper — not a controller.
+She has no training in percentage-of-completion accounting, no framework for tracking work-in-progress, and no understanding that the numbers she is reporting are structurally wrong.
+This isn't a personal failure.
+It is a systems failure — and it is costing roughly $40,000 every single month.

-I spent the first five days doing one thing: pulling every active project out of Summit's accounting system and rebuilding the numbers from the ground up.
+The first five days of this kind of engagement do one thing: pull every active project out of the accounting system and rebuild the numbers from the ground up.
 Contract value.
 Original estimated cost.
 Actual cost-to-date.
 Billings-to-date.
 Remaining cost to complete.
-I wasn't looking for fraud or incompetence.
-I was looking for the gap between what Summit thought their margins were and what the margins actually were.
+Not looking for fraud or incompetence — looking for the gap between what the business thinks its margins are and what the margins actually are.

 The gap was enormous.